MrSayantanRay/EDA-on-Mental-Health/README.md

 ## Future Work

-We have plenty of ideas for what to do next:
+I have plenty of ideas for what to do next:

 * Figure out which specific factors have the biggest impact.
 * Find larger and more diverse datasets to improve accuracy.